Exit 3 Off-Ramp Upgrades

 The Department of Public Works has been completing planning work, including environmental screening, surveys, traffic studies, and preliminary design.
 Link Nova Scotia and The Department of Public Works will partner on the Highway 102 project.

 Government has committed to advance the planning and design work for the project.
-A request for proposal (RFP) for functional design and to determine future corridor requirements will be released fall 2025.
+A request for proposal (RFP) for functional design was issued.
+Responses are being reviewed and evaluted.